hemant2725/dpi-engine/README.md

     OQ --> W
 ```

-Each flow (identified by its 5-tuple) is consistently hashed to the same Fast Path thread — ensuring that no shared state is needed between workers.
+Each flow (`FiveTuple`) is consistently hashed to the same `FastPath` — no shared flow state between threads.
+The output queue is backed by `ThreadSafeQueue`.
+Reader and Writer logic live inline inside `DpiEngine`.

----

 ### 6. TLS Handshake and SNI Extraction